 But when you’re navigating a sport that is still rooted firmly in a culture of white male prestige, and that is only now allowing women members at some of its top international courses (welcome to the new age, Royal Aberdeen!), and that boasts the acronym Gentlemen Only Ladies Forbidden, you’re going to see a fair few khaki-panted douchebags getting thirsty and yelling for “the girl” because what’s the point of paying $120 to stumble around in the grass for four hours if you’re not going to enjoy the “perks of sport,” meaning bland lager served by women 50 years your junior?

 Yada yada we all know golf courses are a breeding ground for male bravado—problems the gratuity system only exacerbates—but after four years as a Cart Tart (a term I’d like to take back, by the way) I feel it’s my civic duty to reflect on some of my strangest, most problematic encounters, if only to show golfers how they might better their sport.
-Because this is the present-day, and comments like “you’re going to make a great wife someday” and “I’m going to give you an extra toonie because you look so pretty in that hat” are no longer considered compliments.
+Because this is the present-day, and comments like “you’re going to make a great wife someday” and “I’m going to give you an extra toonie because you look so pretty in that hat” and no longer considered compliments.
 Were they ever?

 Going “Nose-Blind” to Misogyny